10 Habits That Will Make You Smarter

 Habits that will make you smarter

-One of the habits that will make you smarter is mindfulness and meditation.
+Mindfulness and meditation are two habits that can make you smarter.
 These skills can improve focus, concentration, and emotional regulation.

 These practices help clear your mind and enhance your cognitive functions.